List of chief guests at Delhi Republic Day parade

-Since 1950, India has been hosting head of state or government of another country as the state guest of honour for Republic Day celebrations in New Delhi.
-During 1950–1954, Republic Day celebrations were organised at different venues (like Irwin Amphitheatre, Kingsway, Red Fort and Ramlila Maidan).
-It was only starting 1955 when the parade in its present form was organised at Rajpath.
+Since 1950, India has been hosting head of state or government of another country as the state guest of honor for Republic Day celebrations in New Delhi.
+During 1950–1954, Republic Day celebrations were organized at different venues (like Irwin Amphitheatre, Kingsway, Red Fort and Ramlila Maidan).
+It was only starting 1955 when the parade in its present form was organized at Rajpath.
 The guest country is chosen after a deliberation of strategic, economic and political interests.
 During 1950s–1970s, a number of Non-Aligned Movement and Eastern Bloc countries were hosted by India.
 In 1968 and 1974, India played host to two countries on the same Republic Day.

-By continent, the invitations break up as follows:

-By geographic region, the invitations break up as follows:
+By continent and geographic region, the invitations break up as follows: